 Is Newton's theory "true"?
 Yes, in most regions of space.
-Is Einstein's theory "true"?
-We
+Is Einstein's

 - 1. What is specific about "Occam's razor"? - 2.
 What is the correlation between the hypothesis and the theory? - 3.
 What are possible ways of testing a theory?